-If you aren’t from an area where rideshare is common, before you lave download Lyft & Uber apps on your phone and sign up.
+If you aren’t from an area where rideshare is common, download Lyft & Uber apps on your phone and sign up before you leave home.
 Using referral links to sign up instead of signing up independently will get you modest discounts on Lyft and Uber.
 If traveling with a partner or group, maximize discounts by each installing the apps.

 Tip: Go ahead and sign up and enter your payment information before your trip.
-It won’t charge you anything unless you use it, and it’s much easier to sign up while you are home.
-That way when you are traveling and frazzled you can just click the pickup button!
+The app won’t charge you anything unless you use it, and it’s much easier to sign up while you are home.
+That way when you are traveling and frazzled you’ll only need to click the “pickup” button!

 DON’T: FORGET TO PLAN FOR HEALTH

 Millions of people come to Pike Place Market every year, touch common surfaces, and then take food by hand from vendors offering samples.
-Not gonna lie- even before COVID-19 this totally grossed me out.
+I’m not gonna lie- even before COVID-19 this totally grossed me out.

 DO: BRING HAND WIPES

 Pike Place Market is a grungy place.
-Seattle does well at keeping it tidy, and COVID-19 protocols mean it’s cleaner than ever, but thousands of people touching common surfaces daily leaves even a healthy immune system quaking.
-Be sure and pack sanitizing hand wipes + sanitizing gel- so you can enjoy food and snacks with a little less worry (travel packs of textured hand sanitizing wipes, like these on Amazon, are shown to help remove- not just kill- bacteria and viruses).
+Seattle does well at keeping it tidy, and COVID-19 protocols mean it’s cleaner than ever, but thousands of people touching common surfaces daily can leave even a healthy immune system quaking.
+Be sure and pack sanitizing hand wipes + sanitizing gel – so you can enjoy food and snacks with a little less worry (travel packs of textured hand sanitizing wipes, like these on Amazon, are shown to help remove- not just kill- bacteria and viruses).

 DON’T: RELY ON CREDIT/DEBIT CARDS

-Pike Place Market is composed of local vendors and small businesses – it’s one of the few historic shopping districts that have kept chain stores out- which means often there is a fee added for credit card payments or, in some popular places, a cash only policy.
+Pike Place Market is composed of local vendors and small businesses – it’s one of the few historic shopping districts that have kept chain stores out.
+Because of this, some stores have a cash-only policy or add a surcharge for paying by Credit Card.

 DO: BRING CASH

-The few nearby ATMs have high transaction fees so you may want to plan a withdraw before you leave home.
+The few nearby ATMs have high transaction fees so you plan a withdraw before you reach the Pike Place Market neighborhood.

 OTHER THINGS TO BRING:

-Chewing Gum – The “Gum Wall” is iconic, and participating in cocreated the gum wall, instead of just viewing is a great memory / photo op.
+Chewing Gum – The “Gum Wall” is iconic, and participating in cocreated the gum wall, instead of just viewing, is a great memory and photo op.

-Water bottle – Most of the food choices are street vendors, plan ahead so you don’t find yourself shelling out for a 4-dollar bottle of water.
+Water bottle – Many of the food options are street vendors, plan ahead so you don’t find yourself shelling out for a 4-dollar bottle of water.